SHIVEHTEAM/afghanview/docs/MUSIC_LIBRARY_SETUP.md

 If migrating from the old music system:

-1. Run `bun run setup-music-library` to create new tables
+1. Run `pnpm run setup-music-library` to create new tables
-2. Run `bun run organize-music-storage` to reorganize files
+2. Run `pnpm run organize-music-storage` to reorganize files
 3. Update any hardcoded music references in your code
 4. Test all music functionality